 Specific entry and exit time slots will be defined and must be respected to ensure the smooth running of the competition and the comfort of candidates and the jury.

-ACCESS TO THE AUDITORIUM WILL NOT BE ALLOWED DURING THE PERFORMANCE OF A CATEGORY.
+ACCESS TO THE STAGE WILL NOT BE ALLOWED DURING THE PERFORMANCE OF A CATEGORY.

 The organizing association cannot be held responsible for any bodily or material damage caused to any person or suffered by them, including candidates and accompanying persons, both during the events and while traveling to and from the competition.